SanskritVoyager/sanskrit-voyager-documentation/docs/intro.md

 Welcome to **[Sanskrit Voyager](https://sanskritvoyager.com)**, a web application to explore the *Sanskrit* literature.

+When I was making research, I was spending about half of my time retrieving texts or doing tasks that should have been automated.
+I also noticed that some of my favorite books were entirely unaccessible to almost everyone.
+I sincerely hope the application may help on both fronts.

 You can start reading, or you can try *[the application directly](https://sanskritvoyager.com)*.

 ---